mementum/backtrader/docs/cerebro.rst

   1. Ask data feeds to deliver the next set of ticks/bars

+     .. versionchanged:: 1.9.0.99

+	*New Behavior*

+	Data Feeds are synchronized by peeking at the *datetime* which is going to be provided next by available data feeds.
+Feeds which have not traded in the new period still provide the old data points, whilst data feeds which have new data available offer this one (along with the calculation of indicators)

+	*Old Behavior* (retained when using ``oldsync=True`` with *Cerebro*)

 	The 1st data inserted into the system is the ``datamaster`` and the system will wait for it to deliver a tick

-     The other data feeds are, more or less, slaves to the ``datamaster`` and:
+	The other data feeds are, more or less, slaves to the ``datamaster``
+	and:

           - If the next tick to deliver is newer (datetime-wise) than the one delivered by the ``datamaster`` it will not be delivered

           - May return without delivering a new tick for a number of reasons

          The logic was designed to easily synchronize multiple data feeds and data feeds with different timeframes

   2. Notify the strategy about queued broker notifications of orders, trades and cash/value